VIKRAM-009/Embryo-image-Prediction-And-Grading/README.md

 🤝 Contributors
 Vikram Rautela – Data Scientist & AI Specialist

-Mentor: Expert guidance from professionals in the IVF and AI domains.
+Mentor: Expert guidance from professionals of AiSPARY(Data Scientist) and client professionals the IVF and AI domains.

 📧 Contact
 For any inquiries or collaboration opportunities, feel free to reach out: